 SEMRush also gives you the current trend of a phrase.

 You see, this product shows you all the latest trends on the Internet.
+It’s completely free you don’t need to create an account in order to check keywords.

 Here, I am talking about different content, news stories, viral videos, etc. This can all be segmented by demographics and it allows in-depth analysis.